LucaFoschini/lucafoschini.github.io/_posts/2014-05-25-machine-learning-isla-vista-shooting.markdown

 ---

-On Friday night, May 23, 2014, a lone gunman [killed six people and injured seven more](http://www.independent.com/news/2014/may/23/shooting-isla-vista/) in a drive-by shooting in Isla Vista, CA. The suspect perpetrator Elliot Rodger, a 22-year-old student, also lost his life in the shooting.
+On Friday, May 23 2014, a lone gunman [killed six people and injured seven more](http://www.independent.com/news/2014/may/23/shooting-isla-vista/) in a drive-by shooting in Isla Vista, CA. The suspect perpetrator Elliot Rodger, a 22-year-old student, also lost his life in the shooting.

-I went to grad school at UCSB and live a few miles from Isla Vista and I'm deeply saddened and horrified by the tragedy.
+I went to grad school at UCSB and live a few miles from Isla Vista.
+I'm deeply saddened and horrified by the tragedy.

 In the aftermath of such tragic events, it is inevitable to pour our minds